lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-pwm.rst

-.. _beagley-ai-pwm:
+.. _beagley-ai-using-pwm:

+Pulse Width Modulation (PWM)
+#############################

 .. todo:: This page is a work in progress.
 Further testing and images will be added soon

-Pulse Width Modulation (PWM)
-#############################

 What is it
 ************